thor-harsh/Tensor-Flow-Project--8-/README.md

 Fine-tuning is a type of transfer learning.
 It involves taking a pre-trained model, which has been trained on a large dataset for a general task such as image recognition or natural language understanding and making minor adjustments to its internal parameters.<br></br>

 **Important Note: Before Jumping to the code go through the Food Vision 101 dataset by clicking on this link (https://www.tensorflow.org/datasets/catalog/food101) to learn more.
-To understand more about these transfer learning methods type please visit this link to know them in detail (https://medium.com/munchy-bytes/transfer-learning-and-fine-tuning-363b3f33655d#:~:text=Fine%2Dtuning%20is%20a%20type,adjustments%20to%20its%20internal%20parameters.)**
+To understand more about these transfer learning methods type please visit this link to know them in detail (https://medium.com/munchy-bytes/transfer-learning-and-fine-tuning-363b3f33655d#:~:text=Fine%2Dtuning%20is%20a%20type,adjustments%20to%20its%20internal%20parameters.)
+For more information about transfer learning models used here go to (https://www.tensorflow.org/api_docs/python/tf/keras/applications/ResNet50V2) for ResNet50V2 to learn more about that and go to (https://arxiv.org/abs/2104.00298) to know about EfficientNet-V2.**

 </table>